WordPress/classic-editor/readme.txt

 = 1.6.3 =
 * Added some WPCS fixes, props NicktheGeek on GitHub.
 * Updated "Tested up to" in the readme and removed it from classic-editor.php.
-This should fix future false positive errors in security plugins.
+This should fix false positive errors in security plugins in the future.

 = 1.6.2 =
 * Fixed bug that was preventing saving of the last used editor.